twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 o---o- master (ffffff)
 ```

-With historical/squashed branches, our goal is to look more like this:
+For the purpose of dependent PRs, we are going to add one more notion known as a `base` branch.
+This is where the historical branch forked from it's dependent branch.
+For the example above, our structure will look like

 ```
                 +---o feature-1b.squashed (b22222)
                /
               /---o---o feature-1b (bbbbbb)
              /
-        +---o feature-1a.squashed (a22222)
+        +---o feature-1a.squashed, feature-1b.base (a22222)
        /
       /---o---o feature-1a (aaaaaa)
      /